hashcloak/mpcsecurity/content/docs/threshold_ecdsa_protocols/_index.md

 ### Standalone ECDSA security concerns

 - Bad generation and manipulation of $k \in \mathbb{Z}_q^*$ in DSA/ECDSA can lead to catastrophic results (see Katz & Lindell, 2014, Section 12.5.2).
 If the attacker can predict the value of $k$, or if the same $k$ is used twice in two different signature generations, the attacker can obtain the secret key (the later can occur even if $k$ is unpredictable).
-The later attack was used to extract the master key on PS3 :open_mouth:.
+The later attack was used to extract the master key on PS3.
 - Let $m \in \\{0, 1\\}^*$ the message to be signed.
 Before all the process start, we should compute $m'$ to be the $\vert q \vert$ leftmost bits of $\textsf{SHA256}(m)$, where $\vert q \vert$ is the bit-length of $q$.
 This is in fact the message that should be signed, and not $m$ itself (see Lindell, 2021).

 ## Libraries for computing threshold ECDSA